ylhyra/ylhyra_content/not_data/content/course/a1/Greetings.md

 ===Halló===

 "Halló" (hello) is used in the same situations as the English "hello", including when answering the telephone.
-The double L is pronounced like a normal L since it's borrowed from a foreign language.<note>It's a loan word from [[w:Danish language|Danish]].<ref>[https://www.visindavefur.is/svar.php?id=78021 Vísindavefurinn]</ref></note>
+The double L is pronounced like a normal L since it's borrowed from a foreign language.<note>It's a loan word from [[w:Danish language|Danish]].<!--<ref>Guðrún Kvaran. [https://www.visindavefur.is/svar.php?id=78021 Halló, hæ og sæll — hafa þessar upphrópanir verið notaðar lengi eða er þetta nýlegt í málinu?]
+Vísindavefurinn, 2020.</ref>--></note>

 ===Góðan daginn===
 "Góðan daginn" means "Good day to you".
 You use this greeting from morning until 6 PM (or 18:00), after that it's evening and you have to switch to "Good evening to you".
 You use this greeting when: